Table of Contents

-There is no fee to apply for your benefits, and in fact there is a law prohibiting any agent or attorney from charging you to file an application for benefits.
+You can apply for pension benefits online with the VA’s online benefits portal or contact your VA Regional Office.
+There is no application fee and no charge for the forms.
+All of these resources are free.
+There is no fee to apply for your benefits, and in fact, there is a law prohibiting any agent or attorney from charging you to file an application for benefits.
 There are two important distinctions: First, an attorney can charge a fee to advise you about which benefits you’re eligible for, but once you decide to file, they can’t bill you any further during the initial filing process.
 Second, an attorney can charge fees to help you appeal if your claim has been denied.

 Any professional who helps you with your claim must be accredited by the VA.
 You can look online at the VA website to see if someone is accredited.
 The VA accredits three types of professionals to help you complete and file pension claims, so be sure you’re talking to one of these: